mdzafar/chainlit_agentforce/README.md

-# 💬 Agentforce Chat UI
+# Chainlit Agentforce Chat UI

-A simple Python-based chatbot UI using [Chainlit](https://www.chainlit.io/) that connects to Salesforce Agentforce using REST API.
+This is a simple Chainlit app [Chainlit](https://www.chainlit.io/) that connects a chat interface to Salesforce Agentforce using REST API.

 ## Features